 This occurs because acting in this way companies are eliminating the expense, not the fundamental reason that originated the need for the expense.
 Therefore, these organizations end up ‘rebalancing’ themselves and spending what they need to function properly.

 Thousands of organizations of every industry suffer the ‘bouncing effect’ every “X” number of years, when trying to obtain savings through ‘containing the expense’, a practice that finally destroys value, affects the morale and organizational culture of the company and ultimately erodes the organization and their leaders.

-I must clarify at this point that I do not mean to say that ‘tightening the belt’ and not spending expenses and investments already planned in budget are not a valid strategy to react to an unforeseen need or event, or to a foreseen crisis in the future.
+I must clarify at this point that I do not mean to say that ‘tightening the belt’ and not spending expenses and investments already planned in the budget is not a valid strategy to react to an unforeseen need or event, or to a foreseen crisis in the future.
 What needs to be understood is that these tactics, by themselves, are not the right way to obtain savings that will sustain over time.

 ‘Containing the expense’ could very well be a very effective short-term method to quickly react against a pressing need, but needs to be accompanied by fundamental measures that affect why things cost what they cost.
-The ‘root of cost’ must be attacked, and solving it will lower the cost because the processes, products and services would require less (time, supplies, materials and other resources) and thus would ‘cost less’.
+The ‘root of cost’ must be attacked, and solving it will lower the cost because the processes, products, and services would require less (time, supplies, materials, and other resources) and thus would ‘cost less’.

 Independently of what your industry may be, the elusive sustainable savings pass through three basic stages.

 - Understanding why things cost what they cost and identifying where the tactical opportunities for short-term savings are, as well as the medium and long-term ones to spend and cost less respectively.